paulchyz/OCI_Streaming_Pipeline/README.md

 	\
 	Note that with this selection of resources, the only change that will be made to the existing deployment will be an additional Service Connector instance.
 The remainder of the deployment will remain unchanged.
 14. Select the checkbox for `Run apply`, and click `Save changes`.
 You can monitor the deployment by monitoring the `Logs` window.
-15. Once the selected resources have been provisioned, click `Stack Resources` to open a page that shows details about the resources that were provisioned.
+15. Once the selected resources have been provisioned, click `Job resources` to open a page that shows details about the resources that were provisioned.
 16. Keep this browser tab open, as we will refer to this page later in this lab.
 Duplicate the current browser tab, and proceed using the new browser tab.
 	\
 	\